wfaler/rig/README.md

 ### Terminal-native, IDE-optional

 Rig is built for developers who live in the terminal.
-Run `rig` and you're in a shell with everything ready.
+Run `rig up` and you're in a shell with everything ready.
 Want VS Code?
 Enable `code_server` and open it in your browser—on any machine, any OS.

 Dev Containers assume you're opening your project in VS Code.
 Rig assumes you might be SSHing from an iPad, pairing over tmux, or running Claude Code headless on a CI server.